ericmichalsen/onboarding_app/README.md

 SJ_EMAIL=<EMAIL>
 SJ_PASWD=<PASSWORD>
 ```
 Your SkillJar login may be SSO.
 This is OK.
-Go to https://dashboard.skilljar.com/login and click Forgot Password?
-It'll send the link and set your username to your email and password to your system password.
+Go to https://dashboard.skilljar.com/login and click *Forgot Password?* It'll send the link so you can set your username to your email and password to your system password.

 When you are ready to run the script, type ```python3 weekly_check.py```